 Overproduction also leads to severe damage to the environment as already more raw materials have been used.
 As overproduction leads to spoiling or product, and it would ultimately be dumped off, the hazardous materials are further wasted, leading to extra emissions

 The process of eliminating waste through lean is called Muda.
-By the looks of it, the removal of waste takes place right within the manufacturing system; Lean is accountable regarding different types of waste such as continuous Lean manufacturing empowers users with a systematic method to minimize waste.
+By the looks of it, the removal of waste takes place right within the manufacturing system; Lean is accountable regarding different types of waste as continuous Lean manufacturing empowers users with a systematic method to minimize waste.
 By overseeing quality and productivity, lean manufacturing allows companies to reach the epitome of operational efficiency to compete in the market.
 The following are the ways by which you can implement lean manufacturing.

 Kaizen is a Japanese term for continuous improvement.
 Lean manufacturing at its core practices continuous improvement.